LarryNaaa/Technical-Summary/Java/Java OOP/Collections.md

 ### When to use List, Set and Map?
 A List can be used when insertion order of elements needs to maintained.
 A Set can be used if we need to maintain a collection that contains no duplicates.
 And Map when data is key-value pairs and need fast retrieval of value based on some key.

+### What is the difference between Collection and Collections?
+1. Collection is a interface present in java.util.package.
+It is used to represent a group of individual objects as a single unit.
+The List, Set, and Queue are the main sub-interfaces of the collection interface.
+The map interface is also part of the java collection framework, but it doesn’t inherit the collection of the interface.
+The add(), remove(), clear(), size(), and contains() are the important methods of the Collection interface.
+2. Collections is a utility class present in java.util.package.
+It defines several utility methods like sorting and searching which is used to operate on collection.
+It has all static methods.
+For example, It has a method sort() to sort the collection elements according to default sorting order, and it has a method min(), and max() to find the minimum and maximum value respectively in the collection elements.